The Hidden Complexity of Gummy Vitamin Manufacturing

 You can have a perfectly stable gummy formula sitting in a beaker in your lab.
 But if that formula won't deposit cleanly into molds or won't release without tearing, you don't have a manufacturable product.
 You have an expensive science experiment.

-Miss this window by even three degrees and you're looking at incomplete mold filling, trapped air pockets, or equipment clogs that bring production to a complete halt.
+There's a precise 5–10 degree temperature range where your gummy mixture is fluid enough to deposit without air bubbles, viscous enough to keep actives suspended, cool enough not to degrade heat-sensitive ingredients, and warm enough not to start gelling prematurely in your equipment.
+Miss this window by even three degrees and you're looking at incomplete mold filling, trapped air pockets, or equipment clogs that bring production to a halt.

 The Coating Layer: One Percent That Makes or Breaks Everything

-Carnauba wax, coconut oil, MCT oil, beeswax-each has different melting points, moisture permeability characteristics, and compatibility with various actives.
-Choose the wrong one and you're either creating a sticky mess in warm warehouses or completely negating the protective function you needed in the first place.
+Material selection matters more than you'd think.
+Carnauba wax, coconut oil, MCT oil, beeswax—each has different melting points, moisture permeability, and compatibility with various actives.
+Choose the wrong one and you're either creating a sticky mess in warm warehouses or completely negating the protective function you needed.

 The Sugar Content Challenge

+Traditional gummy formulations require 40–60% sugar content for proper texture, stability, and taste masking.
+That works out to 3–5 grams of sugar per gummy.
 I know what you're thinking: "We'll just make them sugar-free."
 And yes, sugar-free and low-sugar alternatives sound great from a marketing perspective.
 But they introduce an entirely new set of manufacturing headaches.

-The low-sugar gummy segment has one of the highest reformulation rates in the entire industry.
+The low-sugar gummy segment has one of the highest reformulation rates in the industry.
 Brands consistently underestimate these challenges when they're first developing their products.

 What Actually Happens to Gummies Over Time